charguer/optitrust/sc_artifact.md

 ### Using lstopo to find the CPULIST to use

-On a laptop with 4 physical cores and 32GB of ram, we invoke on the command line:
+Execute the following command (in the Singularity shell, if you use it):

 ```
    lstopo -p
 ```

-Here is a sample output:
+Figure \ref{numa} gives a sample output, produced on a laptop with 4 physical cores and 32GB of ram.
+We are interested in picking the first processing units (PU) of each physical core (the second one is associated with hyperthreading), and consider only the cores associated with the first socket (NUMA machines have more than one socket).
+On the figure, we can read the ids of the PU that we would use on our laptop: `CPULIST="0,1,2,3"`.

 ![Sample output of lstopo \label{numa}](sc_artifact_lstopo.png){width=60% height=50%}

-In Figure \ref{numa}, we can read the ids of the processing units (PU) that we want to use: `CPULIST="0,1,2,3"`.

 ## Selection of the grid size and number of particles

-The size of the simulation grid is controlled by the parameter `GRID`, which denotes the size of each of the sides of the grid.
-E.g. `GRID=32` or `GRID=64`.
+The size of the simulation grid is controlled by the parameter `GRID`, which denotes the size of each of the sides of the grid, e.g. `GRID=32` or `GRID=64`.

-The number of particles simulated is controlled by the parameter `NB`, which denotes the number of million particles.
-E.g. `NB=200` or `NB=2000`.
+The number of particles simulated is controlled by the parameter `NB`, which denotes the number of million particles, e.g. `NB=200` or `NB=2000`.

 The simulation parameters may be bounded by the capabilities of your hardware.